rlsquared/website/content/lab.md

 Apr 11  | Marek             | Risk-aversion tutorial
 Apr 18  | Rachel            | [PAC Optimal MDP Planning with Application to Invasive Species Management](http://www.jmlr.org/papers/volume16/taleghan15a/taleghan15a.pdf)
 Apr 25  | Jason             | [Safe Policy Improvement with Baseline Bootstrapping](https://arxiv.org/abs/1712.06924)
+May 2   | Bahram            | Markov decision processes
+May 9   | Marek             | How to be a graduate student

 ## Winter 2018